siscely/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. How is a framework different than a library?
+-A framework, like Angular, provides the basic structure of an application.
+The "framework" is in charge and our code fills in the details.
+A library, such as jQuery, is a collection of pre-written code consisting of common tasks that simplify development.
+Our code is in charge and uses a library to retrieve specific functions from the collection.

 2. What is a controller?
+- Controllers contain the business logic that apply functions and values to the scope.
+They do not share code between each other.

 3. What is a view?
+-Model is the data of an application.
+The view is the output representation of that data or the UI(user interface).

 4. What is a single page application?
+-Single page applications are web apps that load a single HTML page and dynamically update that page as the user interacts with the app.

 5. What is a directive in Angular?
+-An Angular element in HTML is a directive.
+It binds angular functionality to HTML on a page.

 ## Git

 ### Exercises

-1. Write a command to create a new branch called `bug-fix`.
+1. Write a command to create a new branch called `bug-fix`. git branch bug-fix

-2. If you're on the `master` branch, write a command to merge a branch called `bug-fix` into the `master` branch.
+2. If you're on the `master` branch, write a command to merge a branch called `bug-fix` into the `master` branch. git merge bug-fix